ZhangzrJerry/zhangzrjerry.github.io/docs/resume.md

         <div class="resume-detail">
             <ul>
                 <li>
-                Responsible for the development of the FRC robotics control system, provided programming instruction to the team, and successfully led the team to <a href="/projects/#2024-defiant" style="color:black;"><b>Engineering Inspiration Award</b></a> in the World Robot Contest Championships 2024 - Beijing FRC Program China Offseason Event.
+                Responsible for the development of the FRC robotics control system, provided programming instruction to the team, and successfully led the team to <b>Engineering Inspiration Award</b> in the World Robot Contest Championships 2024 - Beijing FRC Program China Offseason Event.
 (Off-Season Demo Team Number: 9975)
                 </li>
             </ul>
         </div>